zoekirsh/programming-univbasics-nds-green-grocer-part-2-sfo01-seng-ft-111620/README.md

 When working with a lot of data, utilizing arrays and hashes is key.
 With our knowledge of iteration and data manipulation, we can do all sorts of things with this data.
 We can build methods that access that data and modify only what we want.
-We can extract additional information, as we did here calculating a total.
+We can extract additional information, as we did here, calculating a total.
 We can take data that isn't helpful to us and restructure it to be _exactly_ what we need.
 Most importantly, we can process this data in a way that lets us extract relevant insights that have meaning in the real world.
 The